cardasac/eks-obs/README.md

 Observability is done using prometheus client library available for Python.
 Then a wrapper is created so that each route used can be easily wrapped and added so that it can create metrics.
 The metrics endpoint is `/metrics` path.

-Total requests and latency are being measured.
+Total requests and latency(response time) are being measured.

 ## 2 Containerize the application